Codename: Kids Next Door – Operation: V.I.D.E.O.G.A.M.E.: Plot

 After Count Spankulot's defeat, Numbuh 86 reports again, stating Sector V has spotted Stickybeard and his ship off the coast of South Dakota.
 Numbuh 2 fires the T.A.R.P.O.O.N. at Stickybeard's ship and Numbuh 5 slides along the T.A.R.P.O.O.N. rope to the ship.
 After Numbuh 5 defeats Stickybeard the mysterious person is revealed to be Numbuh 5's older sister Cree, who then proceeds to trap her under Stickybeard, take his candy cane peg leg, and leave.

 Later that night, Numbuh 86 informs Sector V that Knightbrace is collecting fireflies.
-Numbuh 3 volunteers to browse the neighborhood for fireflies to stop Nightbrace.
+Numbuh 3 volunteers to browse the neighborhood for fireflies to stop Knightbrace.
 After finding and befriending one of the fireflies, she convinces it and any others to take her to the School Clocktower, where the rest are being held.
 The fireflies, grateful at being freed, help the KND find the location of Knightbrace's lair, from which Numbuh 1 defeats Knightbrace.
 Numbuh 4 finds the Toilenator has returned to try and flood the Treehouse with sewage (as he has tried to do at the beginning of the game).
 When Numbuh 4 finally wins, the Toilenator is sent to the C.O.O.L.B.U.S with the other villains.

 The KND begin to take off after they have checked the villains.
 With everyone accounted for, they blast off to the moon in the C.O.O.L.B.U.S., only to be greeted by the DCFDTL's Mega-Mansion, which sends out a beam that merges the villains into a giant monster.
 In a desperate act, Sector V and Numbuh 86 activate the T.R.E.E.H.E.M.O.T.H. and defeat the monster.
 Later at the Moon Base, Sector V is given celebratory medals by Numbuh 86.
 Immediately after this, the adventure is revealed to just be a game Sector V was playing.
 Numbuh 1 reminds the team they need to be ready for anything.
 As he says this, the Toilenator arrives at the Treehouse just like in the beginning, suggesting the events in the game are going to repeat themselves in reality.

+Development and release

+On February 11, 2004, Take-Two Licensing signed a first-look agreement with Cartoon Network Enterprises to develop and publish games based on Cartoon Network properties, with Codename: Kids Next Door being the first part of the deal.